rogerUserGitHub/rogerUserGitHub/README.md

 ### Hi there 👋, my name is Roger
 ![](https://www.kindpng.com/picc/m/141-1419051_github-icon-png-transparent-png.png)

-Recently started to code in Java and eager to learn!
+Skills: Java, MySQL, Spring, Git.
 Check out my profile for more info.

-Skills: Java

-- 🔭 I’m currently working on small coding challenges
-- 🌱 I’m currently learning the Java basics!
+- 🔭 I’m currently studying Software Engineering at the Amsterdam University of Applied Sciences
-- 👯 I’m looking to collaborate on entry-level coding challenges and projects
+- 👯 looking to collaborate on entry-level coding challenges and projects
 - 😄 Pronouns: He/him